Three of Swords

 CareerIcon for 'Career' row

-Consider what is best for you rather than apologies without actions and/or more of the same behavior, and whether or not you had some part in the problems.
+Consider what is best for you rather than apologies without actions and/or more of the same behavior, and whether you had some part in the problems.

 These are not decisions to take lightly but removing yourself from the situation whilst you make up your mind gives you all the time you need and frees you of pressure.